'Robbed, Scammed, Bamboozled:' Taco Festival In Washington Leaves Sour Taste In The Mouths Of Those In Attendance

 Pittsburghers love their tacos whether it’s chicken, beef, pico, soft shell, or hard shell, so when “AZ Food Festival’s” video promoting the event hit social media saying, “This was Jacksonville, are you coming to Pittsburgh?”
 A lot of people answered the call.

-“I saw it on Facebook maybe a month ago and I said I was going and then Andrew asked me if I wanted to go with him, so I was like yeah, I’m down, you know?”
-Recalled Ross Shapiro of Monroeville.
+“I saw it on Facebook maybe a month ago and I said I was going and then Andrew asked me if I wanted to go with him, so I was like, ‘yeah, I’m down,’ you know?” recalled Ross Shapiro of Monroeville.

 “We get the wristbands and as soon as we walk on the field, we kind of see there’s only one taco truck and a long line,” added Andrew Garibay.